OU-STEM-SIES/SERVICE_mobile/README.md

 The application allows sharing of experiences with supporters in a secure and private environment.

-There is a separate repository for the corresponding [server-side code](https://stem-ts-gitlab.open.ac.uk/jal58/SERVICE).
+NOTE: There is a separate repository for the corresponding [server-side code](https://github.com/OU-STEM-SIES/SERVICE_server).

 ## Getting Started